 Hark, a holiday!

-Listen, I want to clarify a little something about the current festivities.
+Listen, I want to clear up a little something about the current seasonal festivities.

-If you have a heart condition, please take a seat before reading further.
+If you’re especially sensitive, please take a seat before reading further.

 Jesus is not the reason for the season.